Alphabet’s CapitalG leads $40 million round in fintech Mantl – TechCrunch

 Through its flagship account opening software, Mantl claims to have helped community institutions — many of which are competing online for the first time — establish efficient and profitable digital operations.
 Among the community banks it works with are Cross River Bank, Quontic and Midwest BankCentre.

-“Banks are naturally very risk averse, and we need to build in order to fully take on that full infrastructure that they’re working in,” Harley said.
+“Banks are naturally very risk averse, and we need to build trust in order to fully take on that full infrastructure that they’re working in,” Harley said.
 “Account opening is low risk, but it’s also extremely high value considering that less than 50% of banks actually have online account opening today.”

 Mantl integrates directly into the legacy infrastructure, also known as a core banking system, in order to enhance that system and help institutions launch digital products quickly.